-With many iconic images of whitewashed houses with blue shutters, sunshine and Mediterranean waters, it’s not hard to see why so many people want to visit Greece.
-However, while most people tend to use Athens as their base for Greek islands hopping, the rest of the country remains largely overlooked.
+With many iconic images of whitewashed houses with blue shutters, sunshine and Mediterranean waters, it’s not hard to see why many people want to visit Greece.
+However, while most people tend to use Athens as their base for Greek island hopping, the rest of the country remains largely overlooked.
 This means that there are plenty of places to explore and many reasons to start planning a trip to Greece right now!

 Let’s be honest.
 This is not going to be a hard sell.
 Even if you haven’t been to Greece yet, you have probably thought about it already.
 After all, Greece’s images are everywhere, from movies and books to Instagram feeds, tempting you to explore this fascinating county.
 This is the place for your next adventure.